Panam Ningthou

-Panam Ningthou is a God in Sanamahism, the indigenous religion of Manipur.
+Panam Ningthou (ꯄꯅꯝ ꯅꯤꯡꯊꯧ) is a God in Sanamahism, the indigenous religion of Manipur.
 He is the protector of crops, especially rice, from hailstorms and thunder.
 According to legends, He ignited the first fire with flint.
 He is one of the Umang Lai deities.

 Description

 Panam Ningthou is a rain and weather God of the Meitei people of Manipur.
 He has a wife called Leimaren Sanarik Chaning Khombi.

 Festival and worship

 God Panam Ningthou is mainly worshipped by the people of Loi caste.
 His major cult center is the ancient village of Andro, Imphal East. where a sacred fire has been kept burning in the Chakpa Panam Ningthou Meihoupirol (sacred burning fireplace) since the time of Poireiton Khunthok c.
 34 BC-18 BC.
 The sacred fore of Andro is the oldest man-made fire in India.

 The Chakpa Haraoba, one of the four types of Lai Haraoba festival, is an annual celebration in honor of Panam Ningthou in the Meitei lunar month of Lamta (March–April).
 The festival starts from the first Sunday of the month of Lamta month.

 Two days before the Lai Haraoba festival begins, Panam Ningthou is said to come to in the form of a ball of light.
 He came flying from the east.
 Sometimes, the people of Andro claimed to see that ball of light, even at other times of the year.
 During the nine day long festival, no outsiders are allowed to stay at the village.
 In modern times, notice is issued one month before the festival begins through mass media like television, newspaper and radio, requesting that outsiders leave for the duration of festival.
 Natives of Andro may return to Andro before the festival starts.
 Once the festival begins, no one is allowed enter or leave the village.
 Converts to religions other than Sanamahism are not allowed to participate in the religious festival, even if they are native of Andro.

 During the festival, people wear black clothes Andro also has twelve other deities, and their festivals are open to outsiders.

 The Loi people regarded Panam Ningthou as a protector of the Meitei king, who himself provided sacrificial animals, including buffalo, for the God.
 Outside of the Lai Haraoba festival, pigs were sacrificed, and whenever there was any suspicion of danger to the Meitei king, he would send a pig and a cock to Andro to be sacrificed.